Fable2Recomp/Fable2Recomp/README.md

 ## Seeking Help
 We need assistance with:
 1. Cleaning up and verifying SIMDe implementation.
+2. Finding entry points and functions for needed hooks.
+     E.G. GUEST_FUNCTION_HOOK(sub_831CCA60, XFreeMem); (May need to use IDA or Ghidra.)
-2. Locating and implementing/stubbing missing Xbox 360 functions.
+3. Locating and implementing/stubbing missing Xbox 360 functions.
-3. Pulling Shaders from Fable 2 using Xenos Recomp
+4. Pulling Shaders from Fable 2 using Xenos Recomp
-4. Building graphical pipeline and gui using SDL3, Vulkan/D3D12/Metal.
+5. Building graphical pipeline and gui using SDL3, Vulkan/D3D12/Metal.

 ## How to Build an exe from the cpp code
 ```